ollyy/ollyy.github.io/index.md

 ---
 layout: default
 title: Home
+tagline: University student
 ---
-I'm a university student studying Music Business.
-I've been involved in the industry for a number of years - starting out with production and performance - and later moving into marketing and management.
-You can see a selection of my latest work below.
+Hi!
+My name is Olly.
+I’m a university student specialising in business, multimedia and the web.
+If you would like to find out more check out some of the many projects I am working on below - or take a look at my LinkedIn profile.